-The FSA's [guidance for farmers producing animal feed](#) contains information for those producing or mixing feed.
+The FSS's web page on [registration and approval of feed businesses](#) contains information for those producing or mixing feed.

 See also '[Feed hygiene for farmers and growers](#)'.

 Trading Standards

 For more information on the work of Trading Standards services - and the possible consequences of not abiding by the law - please see '[Trading Standards: powers, enforcement and penalties](#)'.